 Chances are if you are traveling with a baby over the age of 6 months old, at least once while in route to your destination, your child will need to eat a solid meal.
 Food pouches are much more convenient that jars of baby food, especially when traveling solo with your baby.
-(The link above is a great deal I found on Amazon.
-It saves you about 50 cents a pouch.)
-My infant daughter can even hold the and suck the food out herself.
+My infant daughter could even hold the and suck the food out herself.

 When flying with a baby, a new toy goes a long way.
-When our daughter was an infant, we made sure to bring a new, inexpensive toy that she had never seen or played with before.
-The newness of the toy can often keep her short attention span much longer than one of her old toys that she won’t find as interesting.
-However, I also bring a few of her favorite toys from home, as well as a book or two.
-That way if she gets bored with her new toy she will have several more options available.
+When our daughter was an infant, we made sure to bring a new, inexpensive toy that she had never seen or played with before on every trip.
+The newness of the toy can often keep babies occupied and entertained longer than an old toy.
+However, I also liked to bring a few of my baby’s favorite toys from home and a book or two.
+That way, if my daughter got bored with her new toy she would have several more options available.

 Wet bag and change of clothes

 Have you ever experienced a diaper blow out on a plane?
 We have.
 Fortunately, we had a wet bag but we didn’t have a change of clothes!
 I know, parent fail… Our baby spend the rest of the flight wearing nothing but a diaper.
 Don’t be like us.
 Your baby could throw up, spit up, poop, or spill something.
 An extra outfit is a necessity.
 And the wet bag will prevent the nasty clothes from touching everything else in your carry-on.

 An extra shirt for you

 Babies have a way of projecting their bodily fluids.
 So if any are released while in flight, there is a really good chance you and your baby will need to change.

 Airports and planes are gross.
 You never quite realize that until you have a kid who wants to lick the window, chew on the laminated insert in the seat back pocket, or crawl around on the floor at the gate.
 I wipe down everything with disinfectant wipes when we get in the plane and I wipe my daughters hands routinely while traveling.